made2591/blog.madeddu.xyz/content/posts/k8s/home-as-a-service.md

 kubectl apply -f dashboard-ingressroute.yml
 ```

-... and you're finally done.
+...and you're finally done.
 Clap clap clap!
 If you arrived here, many thanks first of all, and if you didn't become crazy - I did so... please forgive any mistakes and let me know if you had some troubles in your setup.

 ### One More Thing...